tpaschalis/tpaschalis.github.io/_posts/2024-09-26-golang-multierr.md

 fmt.Println(errors.Unwrap(err2)) // nil
 ```

 So, why `nil`?!
 What's going on?
-We said that errors.Join returns a wrapped
-error!
-How can I get the original errors slice and inspect it?
-Turns out, that
+How can I get the original errors slice and
-the two 'varieties' of wrapped errors (direct wrapping and
+inspect it?
+Turns out, that the two 'varieties' of wrapping implement a
-joining), implement a _different_ Unwrap method.
+_different_ Unwrap method.

 ```
 Unwrap() error